 By: Sophia Lin

 You know you want to be a screenwriter, but how do you start?
-For many aspiring scribes, the beginnings of writing a screenplay can be a head-scratching task.
+For many aspiring scribes, learning how to write screenplays can be a head-scratching task.
 There’s much to consider even before you put down your first scene heading or eke out a title.
-So how exactly does it all happen… how to write screenplays?

 Well, a finished screenplay marks the end of a journey, a winding road that begins as early as the brainstorming phase.
 And we’re here to demystify it all, with no less than a three-part introduction to screenwriting.
 From laying down a foundation to how to write a script, we’ll give you the nuts and bolts of the coveted craft.
 To top it off, we’ve included some extra writing advice — tips and tricks like accelerating your skills through screenwriting programs and sticking to a ‘less is more’ philosophy.